jonathanwiesel/alfred-workflows/Alfred Extensions/Window Resizer/README.md

 To install just doble click the *.applescript* file

-To run just type, for example *sz f* in Alfred bar.
+To run just type, for example *"sz f"* in Alfred bar.
 Your frontmost window will be resized to fullscreen.